paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

 This is usually when a container has a reference to an object but is required to replace it with another object.
 In this case the container *does not* decrement the reference count of the original object before replacing it with the other object.
-This is *very* likely to lead to a memory leak.
+This *will* lead to a memory leak *unless* the replacement object is the same as the existing object.
 Of course if the original reference is ``NULL`` there is no leak.

 An example of this is ``PyTuple_SET_ITEM()``